EvaluationContext/daxlib-docs/_mydocs/contribute/daxlib-libraries.md

 next_reading:   true
 ---

-**TO BE COMPLETED**
+> This section is a work in progress and will be completed soon.

-To contribute to one of the DaxLib open-source libraries maintained by the DaxLib organization, follow these steps:
+To contribute to one of the official libraries maintained by the DAX Lib organization, follow these steps:

-1. Fork one of the dev-daxlib repos based corresponding to the library name.
+1. Fork the repository for the library you want to contribute to.
+You can find all `dev-daxlib-*` repositories on [DAX Lib's GitHub page](https://github.com/orgs/daxlib/repositories).
-2. Apply the change, commit, and submit a Pull Request.
+2. Make your changes, commit them, and submit a Pull Request.
-3. Wait for review and approval.
+3. Wait for your contribution to be reviewed and approved.